Lougous/b68k-cpu/README.md

 # Overview

 This is a single board computer based on Motorola 68000.
-It featues:
+It features:
 * 512kiB to 8MiB DRAM (SIMM 30 pins x2)
 * basic memory protection / paging
 * 8bits expansion bus with 4 slots
-* PS/2 keyboard ans mouse support
+* PS/2 keyboard and mouse support
 * serial link (TTL)
 * boot with serial bootstrap or user flash